PublicMapping/districtbuilder/deployment/README.md

 $ ./scripts/infra apply
 ```

 This will attempt to apply the plan assembled in the previous step using Amazon's APIs.
+If you want to change production you need to prepend DB_SETTINGS_BUCKET=districtbuilder-production-config-us-east-1 to the infra commands.

 ## Migrations